Resonant Parametric Photon Generation in Waveguide-coupled Quantum Emitter Arrays: Introduction

-Here, we consider a generalized dynamical Casimir effect for an array of qubits with strongly dynamically modulated resonant frequencies, coupled to the waveguide.
-In such a system there exist resonances for generated photons and photon pairs near the single- and double-excited levels of the qubits.
-Our goal is to explore the role of the various collective qubit resonances for the intensity, directionality and the quantum correlations between the emitted photons.
+Here, we consider a parametric photon generation by an array of emitters with strongly dynamically modulated resonant frequencies, coupled to the waveguide.
+In such a system there exist resonances for generated photons and photon pairs near the single- and double-excited levels of the emitters.
+Our goal is to explore the role of the various collective emitter resonances for the intensity, directionality and the quantum correlations between the emitted photons.

 The rest of the paper is organized as follows.
 Our theoretical model and calculation approach, based on the master equation, are presented in Sec.~\ref{sec:model}.
-We discuss the numerical and analytical results for a single qubit in Sec.~\ref{sec:single}.
-The arrays with $N>1$ qubits are considered in Sec.~\ref{sec:arrays} and the main results are summarized in Sec.~\ref{sec:summary}.
+We discuss the numerical and analytical results for a single emitter in Sec.~\ref{sec:single}.
+The arrays with $N>1$ emitters are considered in Sec.~\ref{sec:arrays} and the main results are summarized in Sec.~\ref{sec:summary}.
 Appendix~\ref{app:diagrams} presents an equivalent alternative Green-function-based diagrammatic approach to calculate the photon emission intensity and the photon-photon correlation functions.
-Analytic results obtained by this approach for a particular case of $N=2$ qubits are given in Appendix~\ref{app:two}.
+Analytic results obtained by this approach for a particular case of $N=2$ emitters are given in Appendix~\ref{app:two}.